 The treatment of LWD is symptomatic and supportive.
-Genetic counseling may be of benefit for affected individuals and their families.

 Growth hormone therapy may be recommended for children who have not reached puberty in order to improve their childhood and adult height.
 According to the medical literature, a benefit of 7 to 10 centimeters (approximately 3 to 4 inches) to final height can be achieved.
 The skeletal defects do not worsen with treatment.

 Madelung deformity may not require any therapy or only conservative therapy such as wrist splints or supports, particularly during periods of increased discomfort.
 The use of ergonomic devices designed to help the wrist may be of benefit.
 If Madelung deformity causes pain or discomfort, activities that strain the wrist should be limited.
 Some individuals may have severe Madelung deformity and require orthopedic surgery to alleviate the pain and improve mobility.